liuhao-cn/matrix_polynomial/README.md

 # Matrix Polynomial Visualization

-A tool for visualizing matrix polynomial transformations in the complex plane.
+A tool for visualizing matrix polynomial transformations in the complex or hypercomplex plane.

 ## Features